 It is approaching that time of year where I am looking forward to some lazy time having a beer or two whilst watching the Boxing Day Test Match on TV.
 I thought it was also worth discussing how a lazier way of investing can work.
+One that involves its fair share of ASX Listed Investment Companies (LICs).
 Continue reading “LAZY 2019 LIC BASED PORTFOLIO. – thanks to Sharesight discount offer.”

 Author’s note: In compiling this article I have used data as at 25th April, 2018.